 -Diana Dearden, Master of Adult Education (2016); Manager of Teacher Education, East Kootenay Teacher Education Program, College of the Rockies, University of Victoria

 We are Canada's only entirely self-directed, master's level adult education program.
-Learners choose their own area of study within a formal learning structure over 3-years.
+Learners choose their own area of study within a formal learning structure over 3-years part time.
 Our participants, from Canada and around the world, come from diverse backgrounds and professions including:

 - Health (e.g., Nursing, Dietetics, Occupational Therapy, Physiotherapy, Nutrition, Dental Assisting, Dental Technicians)